leeoniya/uPlot/test/README.md

 The tests cover:

 - X-only, Y-only, and XY zoom in both drag directions at pixel ratios 1 and 2.
-- Persistent selection with `drag.setScale: false`.
+- Persistent selection with `drag.setRange: false`.
 - Clicks, zero-movement events, and the `drag.dist` threshold.
 - Edge selection and release outside the plot through the document listener.
 - Rectangle-cache invalidation after external resize and axis collapse or restoration.
 - Double-click reset after X-only, Y-only, and XY zoom at pixel ratios 1 and 2.
-- Selection clearing on reset, including `drag.setScale: false`, and preservation of non-auto Y ranges.
+- Selection clearing on reset, including `drag.setRange: false`, and preservation of non-auto Y ranges.
 - Reset after resize or axis autosizing, followed by another drag with the restored geometry.
 - Ignored non-primary-button double-clicks that preserve both the selection and scale ranges.
 - Selection state, inline styles, scale ranges, and hook notifications.